atom-retros/atomhk/README.md

 npm install && npm run build (for development you run: npm run dev) php artisan key:generate php artisan migrate --seed

+Don't forget to put your Tiny MCE API key inside the "housekeeping_settings" table

 If you are using the housekeeping in production, dont forget to set the:
 APP_ENV=local to APP_ENV=production